 KfW is located in Germany and the members of the Executive Board and the Board of Supervisory Directors, as well as the experts and governmental officials referred to in this prospectus, are non-residents of the United States, and all or a substantial portion of the assets of KfW and of certain of such other persons are located outside the United States.
 As a result, it may be difficult or impossible for investors to obtain jurisdiction over those persons in proceedings brought in courts in the United States, or to realize in the United States upon judgments of U.S. courts against those persons, including judgments predicated upon civil liabilities under the U.S. securities laws.
-There may be doubt as to the enforceability in the German courts in original actions of liabilities predicated upon U.S. securities laws and as to the enforceability in German courts of judgments of U.S. courts including judgments imposing liabilities predicated upon U.S. securities laws.
+There may be doubt as to the enforceability in the German courts of judgments of U.S. courts including judgments in German courts of judgments of U.S. courts including judgments in German courts of judgments of U.S. courts including judgments in German courts of judgments of U.S. courts including judgments in German courts of judgments of U.S. courts including judgments in German courts of judgments of U.S. courts including judgments in German courts of judgments of U.S. courts including judgments imposing liabilities predicated upon U.S. securities laws.